 By contrast, you could drink 15 bottles of lower alcohol beer in a week and stay comfortably within the government’s guidelines.

 Further Reading: How Does Alcohol Affect Your Mental Health?

 YOU CAN ENJOY BEER WITHOUT LIVING AT THE EXTREMES

 At Small Beer, all of our bottles and cans of low alcohol beer contain no more than one unit of alcohol.
 That means you can still enjoy several refreshing lagers, IPAs, or pale ales, without having to worry about units and feeling like you back in a maths lesson at school.

-Browse our world-class range of low alcohol beers and enjoy all the flavour and benefits of beer, without taking any unnecessary health risks.
+Browse our world-class range of lower alcohol session beers and enjoy all the flavour and benefits of beer, without taking any unnecessary health risks.